 Travellers must seek permission from the appropriate Budget Holder and their Group Leader to go on LTA.

 Many projects are set up to use the UK-PP Travel System (designed by Steve Lloyd at QMUL).
-If your project is not set up for this, you should complete a Visit Notice.
-This should be sent to your Group Leader for approval.
+If your project is not set up for this, you should discuss how to proceed with the UKLO.

 We would ask that: